 The Netherlands Armed Forces have always worked under NATO policies (gender in military operations).
-The third Netherlands National Action Plan 1325 (NAP 1325) was launched on 8 March 2016.
-Coordination of the third NAP has been a co-operation of The Netherlands Gender Platform "WO=MEN" (pronounce: Women equals Men) and the Ministry of Foreign Affairs.
-This Action Plan is valid until 2019 and a new NAP 1325 will be developed in 2019.
+The legitimacy of the third Netherlands National Action Plan 1325 (NAP 1325) of 2016-2019 was extended by one year.
+On December 16th 2020 the fourth NAP 1325 was launched for the period 2021-2025.
+The international focus of the NAP is next to a national one in accordance with the growth of signatories to the NAP 1325 over the past years.
+Coordination of the NAP remains a co-operation of the Netherlands Gender Platform "WO=MEN" (pronounce: Women equals Men) and the Ministry of Foreign Affairs.